 Creating your own DIY tattoo at home?
-If so, it’s important you learn how to dispose of your tattoo waste once you’re done.
+If so, it’s important you learn how to dispose of your stick and poke tattoo waste once you’re done.
 Read on for more information.

 DIY tattoos are becoming increasingly popular with many creating their own homemade designs from the comforts of their living rooms.
 Despite their popularity, they have generated some bad press because of the risks associated with them.
 But, it’s not just the act of tattooing that comes with health and safety concerns.
 Correctly disposing of tattoo waste is just as important if you want to minimize the risk of infection and the spread of disease.

 Luckily, there are ways you can dispose of tattoo waste without putting yourself and others at risk.
 Here, we’re going to take a closer look at the different types of tattoo waste, why it’s so important to dispose of it in the right way, and how to responsibly get rid of your used tattoo equipment.

 Why Is It Important to Dispose of Tattoo Waste in a Specific Way?

 If you’ve created your own tattoos, you probably already know about the various health and safety risks you need to keep in mind.
 Aside from the fact that your tattoo can get infected if you don’t take care of it properly, you also need to consider the spread of bloodborne pathogens (BBPs) such as HIV, hepatitis B, and hepatitis C, among others.

 Well, the concerns listed above don’t just disappear once you finish tattooing.
 You need to remember that the needles, ink cups, wipes, and all other equipment are also contaminated with blood or other bodily fluids.